Rumours and News about Canon Lenses (includes other interesting lens information)

 For several years I've been collecting information and links for Canon's new EF lenses and rumours about even newer ones.
-This page shows the latest information I've been sent or found on the web.
 I've also written numerous articles and reviews covering lenses and photography related issues.

 Over the years I've received all kinds of lens rumour info - some more believable/risible than others.
 Please do use your own judgement when reading the stuff here, and remember that what I've collected here is for entertainment as much as anything else.
 Oh, and that 42mm f1.0 lens that you can see at the right is a fake...

 The chronology, filter sizes and date codes articles are on our EFLens.com site.

 Buying anything via our links costs you nothing more, but helps me expand the site.
 There is just myself writing and maintaining it

 Our articles will always be free - If you use ad blockers - OK, but please consider supporting our site in some way? - Keith

 Nikon announces the PC Nikkor 19mm F4E ED tilt-shift lens (~$3400) The lens gives 97° of coverage and can shift ±12mm and tilt by ±7.5°.
 In a distinct design improvement, the tilt can be rotated independently of the shift.
 Lens has 3 ED and 3 aspherical elements.